jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (c) an amount credited or transferred by the time to a taxpayer's account with the Commissioner from a tax pooling account under sections RP 17 to RP 21 of that Act
   - **tax payable** , at any time, means the amount of tax payable in respect of a tax liability by that time, determined in accordance with the tax laws; and includes an amount of tax that must be withheld or deducted under a tax law and paid to the Commissioner
   - **taxpayer's paying rate** means the rate of interest established and notified as the taxpayer's paying rate by an Order in Council made under section 120H.
-(2) For the purposes of this Part, where, at any time,— (a) the tax paid by a taxpayer exceeds the tax payable, the excess is overpaid tax; and (b) the tax payable by a taxpayer exceeds the tax paid, the excess is unpaid tax.
+(2) For the purposes of this Part, when, at any time,— (a) the tax paid by a taxpayer exceeds the tax payable, the excess is overpaid tax; and (b) the tax payable by a taxpayer exceeds the tax paid, the excess is unpaid tax; and (c) an entitlement paid to a person under the final-year fees-free scheme exceeds the amount the person is entitled to, the excess is unpaid tax.
 (3) In the definition of tax paid, paragraph (a)﻿(i) includes tax paid in excess that is applied under either section MZ 5 or section MZ 6 of the Income Tax Act 2004.

 ### 120D Liability to pay interest